meeshyep/CV/README.md

 #### I am hungry

 *The world is your oyster*
 - Constantly learning and trying new things...
-During my time at Bazaarvoice, I tried to learn about the company and the inner workings of a business as much as possible.
+In my previous role, I tried to learn about the company and the inner workings of a business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
 I proactively shadowed each of the different departments from Technical Success, Project Management, Pre-Sales, Marketing and Account Management.
-This developed into.....
+This hardned my understanding of X and helped me find out what it is that I really want to do.. code!
 - Personally, I am always trying out new things.
 Most recently, I've been mastering my skills in the kitchen.
 In 2015 I tried to understand my sporty side and earned the Royal Yachting Association's Dinghy Certification.
 I also decided to bring back my former love of running.
 In March 2015 I could run 2.5 miles.
 By November I completed the Istanbul Marathon...

-####
+#### What Gets me Out of Bed in the Morning (edit)

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)